Rapid Turnaround Call for Semester 19B

 |Semester end of observing||2020-02-02 00:00 UT|

-The East Asian Observatory invites JCMT observing proposals with Principal Investigators (PIs) affiliated with a South Korean institution only for a special supplementary Call for Proposals.
+The East Asian Observatory invites JCMT observing proposals requesting Rapid Turnaround (RT) time with Principal Investigators (PIs) from its partner regions (China, Japan, South Korea, Taiwan), from its affiliate member regions (Malaysia, Vietnam, Indonesia, Thailand), or from eligible PIs in the UK/Ireland.
 All prospective PIs should review the JCMT eligibility requirements page prior to the preparation and submission of a proposal.
-The length of the proprietary period for all data taken for successful proposals shall be the usual 1 year.

-All proposals submitted for this Call shall be peer-reviewed by the proposal creator (or designated co-author) of other proposals also submitted for this Call.
+All RT proposals submitted shall be peer-reviewed by the proposal creator (or designated co-author) of other proposals also submitted during the same submission cycle.

-By submitting a proposal, all proposing teams are committing themselves to providing ratings and brief written assessments of several other proposals submitted for this Call by this deadline.
+By submitting a proposal, all proposing teams are committing themselves to providing ratings and brief written assessments of several other proposals submitted for this Call by the corresponding deadline.

 - There is only one submission queue for this semester, labeled “PI Science”.